Moving in London soon? Request a Quote and move easy way.

 The days of hiring a man and van just for shifting that old sofa you bought on Gumtree are long gone.
-Although most local man and van companies still provide that kind of service, the more established and well run firms have increasingly expanded into traditional removal company territory and are now just as likely to be moving a 3 or 4 bedroom house or a medium to large office.
+Although most local man and van companies still provide that kind of service, the more established and well run firms have increasingly expanded into traditional removal company territory and are now just as likely to be moving a 2 or even 3 bedroom home, or medium to large office.
 So it's useful to know how they charge.

 Just before we continue though, can we just quickly point out to our more recently arrived international visitors who may still be unfamiliar with the whole Man with Van concept, that almost all London Movers use a combination of the same similar generic 'Man and Van' type names, please refer to our who is the Man with a Van blog post for further clarification on that.